 Postpartum Bleeding

 Vaginal bleeding after delivery is a normal and natural process.
-It is part of your body healing and returning to homeostasis after having your baby.
+It’s all part of your body’s healing and returning to homeostasis after having your baby.

 Cramping is normal and expected as the uterus decreases in size; however, a sudden increase in abdominal pain, fever, or foul odor would be out of the ordinary and a reason to seek medical care.

-It is very important to empty your bladder frequently during this time to keep the bleeding under control.
-If your bladder is very full your uterus is unable to properly contract.
+It is very important that you empty your bladder frequently during this time to keep the bleeding under control.
+If your bladder is very full, your uterus will be unable to properly contract.

 When will the bleeding stop?

-• Gently massage your uterus with your hand.
+• Massage your uterus: Gently massaging your uterus with your hand encourages it to contract.

-If the bleeding does not decrease after performing these basic interventions, reach out to your birth provider immediately for further guidance.
+If you’ve tried all of the above and your bleeding still does not decrease, reach out to your birth provider immediately for further guidance.

-It is common to feel tired and in need of rest postpartum but you shouldn’t be feeling faint or ill.
+The bottom line is that it’s very common to feel tired and in need of rest postpartum, but you should NOT be feeling faint or ill.

 Posted in